Ranks of tensors and a generalization of secant varieties: Orbits

-For future use, let $\ccc=3$.
-First, we inherit all the orbits from the $\BC^2\ot \BC^2\ot \BC^3$ case, i.e., all the orbit closures above except for the last one.
-They become subvarieties of $Sub_{223}$ with the same normal forms, ranks and border ranks - the new dimensions are as follows:
+Now suppose $\dim A =2$, $\dim B = 3$ and $\dim C =\ccc$.
+The list of orbits for $\ccc=3$ with their Kronecker normal forms appears in \cite[Thm.
+6]{MR1830474}.
+First, we inherit all the orbits from the $\BC^2\ot \BC^2\ot \BC^{\ccc}$ case, i.e., all the orbits from Table~\ref{table_orbits_22c}.
+They become subvarieties of $Sub_{22\ccc}$ with the same normal forms, pencils, ranks and border ranks - the new dimensions are presented in Table~\ref{table_orbits_inherited_22c}.